 In terms of banking crises, the same basic message emerges (with one exception).
 Official supervisory power, declaring insolvency power, loans classification stringency, and supervisory independence are all unrelated to the likelihood of a crisis.
 In turn, prompt corrective power and provisioning stringency are unrelated to the likelihood of a crisis.

-The one exception involves diversification (which refers to diversification guidelines and the absence of restrictions on making loans abroad): greater diversification significantly reduces the likelihood of suffering a major crisis in small economies - and most emerging market financial systems are small.
+The one exception involves diversification (which refers to diversification guidelines and the absence of restrictions on making loans abroad).
+There is a negative relationship between diversification and the likelihood of suffering a major crisis in small economies.